Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Conclusions

-\item \textbf{By integrating the orbits of our 6-D sample of stars, we find that the passage of Segue 2 is expected to perturb the velocities of stream stars near $\phi_1\sim25^\circ$ by up to $\sim 20$ km/s assuming Segue 2 has a total mass of $\mathbf{10^9}$ $\mathbf{M_\odot}$ and is described by a Plummer profile with a scale radius of 0.865 kpc.} The magnitude of this perturbation is similar to the intrinsic velocity dispersion of the stream.
-The stars with the smallest impact parameters / largest perturbations from Segue 2 are near $\phi_1 \sim 25^\circ$ at the present day.
+\item \textbf{By integrating the orbits of our 6-D sample of stars, we find that Segue 2 is expected to perturb the velocities of stream stars by up to $\sim 20$ km s$^{-1}$ assuming Segue 2 has a total mass of $\mathbf{10^9}$ $\mathbf{M_\odot}$ and is described by a Plummer profile with a scale radius of 0.865 kpc (Figure \ref{fig:star_perturb}).} The magnitude of this perturbation is similar to the intrinsic velocity dispersion of the stream.
+The stars with the smallest impact parameters / largest perturbations from Segue 2 are expected to be in $20^\circ < \phi_1 < 40^\circ$ at the present day (Figure \ref{fig:model_perturb}).
 Unfortunately, our 6-D observational data only covers one side of the flyby well, as Segue 2 passes barely through the leading edge of our 6-D stars.
-Additional radial velocity observations of stars ahead of the flyby and a selection strategy that takes into account potential heating from Segue 2 are needed to confirm the presence or absence of a perturbation in the CPS from Segue 2.
+Additional radial velocity observations of stars at $\phi_1 > 0^\circ$ and a selection strategy that takes into account potential heating from Segue 2 are needed to confirm the presence or absence of a perturbation in the CPS from Segue 2.

-\item \textbf{Using synthetic stream models, we show that the primary signature of Segue 2's flyby is an increase in all velocity dispersion components of the CPS at $\mathbf{\phi_1 \gtrsim 10^\circ}$.
-If such a perturbation is detected, it would place a lower limit on Segue 2's mass within $\sim6$ kpc of $\mathbf{> 10^9}$ $\mathbf{M_\odot}$.} Below this mass, the passage of Segue 2 is not expected to produce detectable heating, i.e. velocity kicks imparted to stream stars by Segue 2 are smaller than the stream's width in velocity space.
+\item \textbf{Using synthetic stream models, we show that the primary signature of Segue 2's flyby is an increase in all velocity dispersion components of the CPS at $\mathbf{\phi_1 \gtrsim 10^\circ}$, peaking near the Impact Region ($20^\circ < \phi_1 < 40^\circ$; Figure \ref{fig:mockstreams}).
+If such a perturbation is detected, it would place a lower limit on Segue 2's mass within $\sim6$ kpc of $\mathbf{> 10^9}$ $\mathbf{M_\odot}$.} Below this mass, Segue 2 is not expected to produce detectable heating, i.e. velocity kicks imparted to stream stars by Segue 2 are smaller than the stream's width in velocity space.
 We expect this result is insensitive to the uncertainty in Segue 2's orbit.
 As such, a conclusive detection or non-detection of heating in the CPS from Segue 2 would provide a measurement or upper limit to Segue 2's halo mass.